Blockchair/Blockchair.Support/API_DOCUMENTATION_EN.md

 **Export data to TSV or CSV**

-Some of our Premium API plans support export to TSV and CSV formats ignoring `?limit=` and `?offset=` sections (along with the max limit of 100 rows).
-In order to export, you should

-* Apply `&export=tsv` or `&export=csv` to the request
-* List the necessary fields in `&fields=` separating them with commas

-Here's an example: `https://api.blockchair.com/bitcoin/blocks?q=time(2019-01)&export=tsv&fields=id,hash` — responds with a TSV file containing ids and hashes for blocks mined in January 2019 (4525 rows in total)

-To test this functionality, on the free plan we allow to export from `blocks` tables across the blockchains we support up to 1 million cells (rows * columns) at once.

-If you'd like to export entire tables without using filters — it's better to use our Database dumps feature instead of the API (see https://blockchair.com/dumps for documentation)
+Please use our Database dumps feature instead of the API (see https://blockchair.com/dumps for documentation)

-*Warning*: this functionality is in beta stage.

 **Front-end visualizations**